bhojpur/piro/README.md

 ### OAuth

 The Bhojpur Piro does not support OAuth by itself.
 However, using [OAuth Proxy](https://github.com/oauth2-proxy/oauth2-proxy) that's easy enough to add.
+It could leverage [Bhojpur Web](https://github.com/bhojpur/web) for full fledged support for enterprise grade product features.

-## Setting up jobs
+## Setting up Jobs

-The Bhojpur Piro jobs are files in your repository where one file represents one job.
+The Bhojpur Piro _jobs_ are files in your Git repository where one file represents one Job.
 A Bhojpur Piro job file mainly consists of the [PodSpec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#podspec-v1-core) that will be run.
-The Bhojpur Piro will add an `/application` mount to your pod where you'll find the checked out repository the job is running on.
+The Bhojpur Piro will add an `/application` mount to your _pod_ where you'll find the checked out repository the job is running on.

 For example: